w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about different methods to help users orient themselves and navigate long passages of text.
 Assess how students recall methods to help users orient themselves and navigate long passages of text, including tables of contents and "Back to top" links.
-* Practical &mdash; Ask students to provide the table of contents for an article of a given website.
+* Practical &mdash; Ask students to provide the table of contents for a resource of a given website.
 Assess how students provide the table of contents for an article.
 * Practical &mdash; Ask students to use an authoring tool of their choice to include accessible footnotes.
-Assess how students include methods for users to move back and forth through the footnote markers and the footnote content.
+Assess how students include accessible footnotes.
 * Practical &mdash; Ask students to collaborate with other team members to provide accessible navigation and orientation methods.
 Assess how students collaborate with other team members to provide accessible orientation and navigation methods.

 {% include excol.html type="end" %}